ChrisFugl/DTU-HPC-CLI/README.md

 ### Submit
 The submit command has many options and you may want to provide sensible defaults for your specific application.
 Call `dtu submit --help` to see the existing defaults.

 Any of the options can be given a custom default.
-As such, both of these are valid configurations for *submit*.
+As such, both of the options below are valid configurations for *submit*.

 Only override a single option to use the V100 GPU queue as the default queue: